 Lay of the land: This border crossing, referred to as El Florido on both sides and used primarily by big rigs and day-trippers visiting the Copan archaeological site, is dusty and quiet.
 No touts, no hassles, no services, banks or other facilities.
 The immigration office on the Guatemala side is well-marked and efficient.
 A brand new immigration and customs building has been put up on the Honduran side.
 A charming Honduran customs agent named Fabricio handled our truck importation with an absolute minimum of hassle.
 He barely inspected the vehicle at all but he was a bit of a Chatty Cathy which ate up some time.
 Before we drove away Fabricio gave us his cell phone number in case we had any questions or problems in his country and he tipped us off about a German man making excellent small batch beer in the town of Copan Ruinas just a few miles away.

 Elapsed time: 1.5 hours (mostly spent talking to Fabricio)

-Fees: $3 per person for a Honduran visa; $35 for temporary importation of the truck into Honduras
+Fees: US$3 per person for a Honduran visa; US$35 for temporary importation of the truck into Honduras

 Number of days they gave us: 90 days for us and for our truck.
 See warning below regarding CA-4 regulations for overland travelers.

-Vehicle insurance requirements: We were not required to show proof of Honduran liability insurance and there was no place to buy insurance.
+Vehicle insurance requirements: We were not required to show proof of Honduran liability insurance and there was no place to buy insurance at this border.